-OUR pax vision Ms. Ramone's students proudly share their traditional clothing community's values, beliefs, traditions, experiences, and language.
-They draw on their own upbringing and the sense of identity they were provided by their families and work to share that sense of self to their students.
-Native language teachers purposefully and intentionally plan their activities to ensure that their students acquire the community's language and beliefs by providing necessary scaffolds, despite the extra effort and time that this requires.
+Native language teachers' work has many challenges: an existential sense of urgency to revitalize and reestablish a community's language, their activities to ensure that their students acquire the community's language and beliefs by providing necessary scaffolds, despite the extra effort and time that this requires.
 The effect is a growing generation of young community members with a strong cultural and linguistic identity ready and willing to sustain a long tradition of an Indigenous way of life.